Single sign on (SSO)

 How to set up SSO?

-1. First, you generate three pieces of information through Azure Active Directory (AAD):
+1. First, you generate three pieces of information through Azure Active Directory (AAD) or other tool:

 • Client ID